Organization

 Content-Length: 0

-If there is a user defined in ClearIP by the IP address value of 9.9.9.9, then ClearIP looks at SIP Invites for that IP address value to group calls by the defined user.
-If multiple IP addresses are present in the SIP Invite, the first instance is chosen from the order below.
+If there is a user defined in ClearIP by the IP address value of 9.9.9.9, ClearIP looks at SIP INVITEs for that IP address value to group calls by the defined user.
+If multiple IP addresses are present in the SIP INVITE, the first instance is chosen from the order below.

 INVITE sip:+18554742536@sip.clearip.com:5060 SIP/2.0